jeeyo/battleship-p2p/README.md

 - Try refreshing and creating a new room

 **"Ships not placing correctly"**:
-- Ships cannot overlap or be adjacent
+- Ships cannot overlap but can be adjacent
-- Ensure ship fits within the 10x10 grid
+- Ensure ship fits within the 10x10 grid boundaries
-- Try using "Random Placement" if having issues
+- Try using "Random Placement" if having manual placement issues

+**"Turns not switching properly"**:
+- Both players must have stable connections
+- Check if both players are using the same deployed version
+- Try refreshing if turn synchronization gets stuck

 ### Debug Mode